ExpressionEngine/ExpressionEngine-User-Guide/source/modules/metaweblog_api/index.rst

 Here you determine which field from your Field Group corresponds to the "Content Field" in your Metaweblog API-compatible program.
-Only "textarea" type fields are available for selection.
+Only text-type fields are available for selection.

 More Field
 ~~~~~~~~~~

 Here you determine which field from your Field Group corresponds to the
 "More Field" in your Metaweblog API-compatible program.
-Only "textarea"
+Only text-type
-type fields are available for selection.
+fields are available for selection.
 This field is only available
 when using the Movable Type API.

 Keywords Field